Orthopedic Surgeon Brings Relief to Months of Pain & Immobility with Joint Revision Surgery.

-At a post-surgery appointment, Sal explained his ongoing hip issues, and was referred to John Dundon, MD, a board-certified and fellowship-trained orthopedic surgeon specializing in total joint replacement of hips and knees.
+At a post-surgery appointment, Sal explained his ongoing hip issues, and was referred to John Dundon, MD, a board-certified (by the American Board of Orthopaedic Surgery) and fellowship-trained orthopedic surgeon specializing in total joint replacement of hips and knees.

 Dr. Dundon examined Sal, who was wheelchair-bound at the time due to his hip pain.
 He immediately ordered blood work and a hip aspiration.
 The results quickly determined that Sal had a life-threatening infection in his hip and it was spreading into his spine.

 Dr. Dundon explained that all the hardware holding his hip together needed to be removed in order to stop the spreading of the infection.
 Sal was hospitalized from December 3 through December 23, 2019, at Morristown Medical Center, where the implanted hardware was removed.

 In February 2020, Dr. Dundon performed the complicated surgery needed to rebuild Sal’s deteriorated hip and pelvis to support his femur.
 “Sal’s situation was extremely complex due to his numerous previous surgeries, the extent of the infection and the amount of reconstruction required,” said Dr. Dundon.